documaster/documaster-api/v1/endpoints.md

   - defaults to 10
 - `sort` (optional)
   - specifies sort order to be applied on one or more attributes
-  - an array of field : asc|desc objects
+  - an array of sort objects
 - `flags` (optional)
   - specifies one or more flags requesting additional information
   - `includeTotal`